 Is marigold a good companion plant?

 Marigold tops the list of companion plants for vegetable gardens.
 Many gardeners swear by it as a pest repellant and flavor enhancer.
-One thing I am certain of is that marigold is a great trap plant for aphids.
+One thing I am sure of is that marigold is a great trap plant for aphids.
 I plant it around pepper and eggplant plants to deter aphids from them.
 Once the marigold is infested with the pest, I throw it away.
 And since it is easy to grow, I have plenty of it around the garden.

 Is marigold same as calendula?

 Despite its common name, pot marigold, calendula has nothing to do with true marigold.
-They both belong to Asteraceae or sunflower family, but they are from two different genera.
+They belong to Asteraceae or sunflower family, but they are from two different genera.
 Calendula is from the Calendula genus and marigold from the Tagetes genus.

 Is marigold edible?